Ppius6/analytics-engineering/python/03-Lists/01-Intro-to-lists.md

 ### Adding Elements to a List

+You may want to add a new element to a list for many reasons.
+For example, you might want to make new aliens appear in a game, add new data to a visualization, or add new registered users to a website you have built.

+#### Appending Elements to the End of a list

 We can add elements to a list.
 For example, we may want to add a new bicycle to our `bicycles` list.
 We can use the `append()` method to add an element to the end of the list:

 ```python